 Minnesota State Grants are funded by state government appropriations.
 The program is designed to complement the Pell Grant, and information submitted on FAFSA is used to determine both awards.

-In 2017-18, more than 80,000 Minnesota students received a State Grant — that's1 in 4 undergraduates.
-The average State Grant award at Minnesota Private Colleges was $4,533.
+In 2018-19, nearly 80,000 Minnesota students received a State Grant — that's1 in 4 undergraduates.
+The average State Grant award at Minnesota Private Colleges was $4,814.
 More information.

 Child Care Grant

 The Postsecondary Child Care Grant Program helps low-income students who have young children pay for child care while the student attends classes.
-The maximum available to a full-time student is $3,000 for each eligible child per academic year, though this maximum can be increased by 10 percent if childcare costs are found to be sufficiently high.
+The maximum available to a full-time student is $5,200 for each eligible child per academic year, though this maximum can be increased by 10 percent to compensate for higher costs for infant care..
 Assistance may cover up to 40 hours of child care per week for each eligible child.
 More information.